BitForgeCraftedCode/OpenWeatherMapAPIConsoleAppSQLite/README.md

 By default, on start up, the app will update the weather for the default location hourly and automatically save the current weather for that default location to the database.

-Weather statistics for the default location will also be displayed every 14 minutes.

-This feature needs at least two weather data points in the database and will just diplay "Not enough weather data points to display an average" while the data is being collected.

 After each api call made to the current weather endpoint (options "Update weather" and "Get weather from a saved location") the current weather for that location will be saved in the database.

 Note: If you delete a location ALL saved SQL weather points will be deleted with it.

 No forcast data is saved to SQL

-Overall the app is easy to use and a fast way to check the weather and forecast by you.

 ## Statistics